Updated June 16, 2021

 With Docker Desktop 3.3, when a new update to Docker Desktop is available, it will no longer be automatically downloaded and installed on your next restart.
 You can now choose when to start the download and installation process.

 If you use Docker Desktop at work you may need to skip a specific update.
 For this reason, Pro or Team subscription developers can skip notifications for a particular update when a reminder appears.
+Free users will not be required to install any particular update, but they will continue to get reminders to update.

 Finally, developers in larger organizations, who don’t have administrative access to install updates to Docker Desktop, or are only allowed to upgrade to IT-approved versions, there is now an option in the Settings menu to opt out of notifications altogether for Docker Desktop updates if your Docker ID is part of a Team subscription.